mosip/documentation/docs/ctk-user-guide.md

 ![CTK Project Dashboard](_images/ctk-toolkit-dashboard.png)

 * `Biometric Data`: As a part of the CTK, there is an option for the partner to upload their test data which can be used to verify the partner’s software.
-Currently, in MOSIP, we can upload test data for an SDK or an ABIS.
+Currently, in MOSIP, we can upload test data for an SDK.

 ![CTK Biometric Data](_images/ctk-toolkit-biometric-data.png)